PabloXOC/42_libft/README.md

 ## Files Overview

 ### Core Library Files
-These files implement various standard C library functions:
+Each file implements a standard C library functions:

 - `ft_atoi.c`: Convert a string to an integer.
 - `ft_bzero.c`: Set a block of memory to zero.